Below are some Muir-themed events and how you can find out more about them.

 Download the John Muir Day Celebrations 2019 brief and logos here.

 Delivering events in Scotland?

-Get involved in Scotland’s 2017 Year of History, Heritage & Archaeology:
+Get involved in 2019 Year of Green Action:

 Celebrate 2019’s Year of Green Action with 12 months packed full of events, activities and ideas which will connect people with nature.
 Get involved: Click here for the online toolkit.